cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-video-conferencing-jitsi.md

 Prefer visual guidance?
 Check out the YouTube video [Replace Zoom & Teams with Jitsi Meet.
 It's Free, Self-Hosted, and Private!](https://www.youtube.com/watch?v=q_vFOIHwXh0) by [Jim's Garage](https://www.youtube.com/@Jims-Garage) for a step-by-step walkthrough.

 Here are some helpful additional resources:
-* [meet.jit.si](https://meet.jit.si/): A free, public Jitsi Meet instance for  state-of-the-art video conferencing if you’d rather not host your own.
+* [meet.jit.si](https://meet.jit.si/): A free, public Jitsi Meet instance for  state-of-the-art video conferencing if you'd rather not host your own.
 * Jitsi Meet on [GitHub](https://github.com/jitsi/jitsi-meet): A secure, simple, and scalable video conferencing solution you can use as a standalone app or embed in your web application.
 * Jitsi Meet [Handbook](https://jitsi.github.io/handbook/docs/devops-guide/): A detailed resource to deepen your understanding and maximize your setup.